jscas/jscas-ad-auth/Readme.md

 # jscas-ad-auth

 This module is an authentication plugin for [cas-server][cs].
 It provides a means to authenticate users against an Active Directory instance.
+It also provides a `userAttributes` hook to return attributes for a user during service validation.

 [cs]: https://github.com/jscas/cas-server/